beckn/protocol-specifications-new/schema/EnergyResource/v0.2/README.md

 | `sourceVerification.certificates` | array&lt;uri&gt; | No | Array of certificate references (URLs or identifiers) | Links to certification documents (e.g., solar panel certificates, green energy certificates).
 Used for verification and compliance. |
 | `productionAsynchronous` | boolean | No | Whether production and trade may be asynchronous (before, during, or after the transaction).
 Default: false | Indicates if energy production can occur independently of the trade transaction timing.
 Supports scenarios where energy is stored and traded later, or produced on-demand. |

-## Schema Extension Point
+## Schema Composition Point

-This schema extends: `core/v2/core.yaml#Item.itemAttributes`
+This schema composes with: `core/v2/core.yaml#Item.itemAttributes`

 ## Example Usage